 - This page describes the terms under which we make available the material found under the domain register.openownership.org (the “Register”).
 This includes access via the world wide web, API or otherwise.
 These supplement (overriding in the rare cases of conflict) the general terms for use of our website.

 - You are not permitted to use Register if you do not obey these terms.

 Even though we do not claim to own intellectual property rights in the individual entries in the Register, in jurisdictions where they apply, we own intellectual property rights, including a database right, in the Register as a whole.
-We make the Register available under the Open Database License, which imposes various “share alike” and attribution conditions on you.
+We make the Register available under the Open Data Commons Attribution License, which imposes an attribution condition on you.

 Use of any data must be accompanied by a hyperlink reading "from OpenOwnership" and linking to either the Register homepage or the page of the specific person/company record cited.
 The attribution must be large and clear and in all cases no smaller than 70% of the largest font relating to the information or 7px, whichever is the larger.
 Citing us in a report or article you write directly supports our work and helps us make the case for transparency.